-Carney confirms he is willing to extend his term as Bank of England chief
+Mark Carney confirms he is willing to extend term as Governor of the Bank of England

 -

-Carney confirms he is willing to extend his term as Bank of England chief
+Mark Carney confirms he is willing to extend term as Governor of the Bank of England

 Bank of England Governor Mark Carney has confirmed he is in talks with the Treasury over extending his tenure as he pledged to do “whatever” he can to support the UK through Brexit.